What is Recurrent Neural Networks (RNN)?

 • Vanishing Gradients: Vanishing gradients occur when the gradient values are too small, causing the model to stop learning or take far too long.
 This was a big issue in the 1990s, and it was far more difficult to address than the exploding gradients.
 Fortunately, Sepp Hochreiter and Juergen Schmidhuber’s LSTM concept solved the problem.

-To overcome issues like vanishing and exploding gradient descents that hinder learning in long sequences, researchers have introduced new, advanced RNN architectures.
+Researchers have introduced new, advanced RNN architectures to overcome issues like vanishing and exploding gradient descent that hinder learning in long sequences.

 • Gated Recurrent Unit (GRU): Similar to LSTMs, GRUs use gates to manage information flow.
 However, they have a simpler architecture, making them faster to train while maintaining good performance.
 This makes them a good balance between complexity and efficiency.